mapotofu9/mapotofu9.github.io/markdown1.md

 - Strikethrough:
 - Emoji: :+1:

-see the github's cheatsheet and [this](https://guides.github.com/features/mastering-markdown/) for reference.
+see [this cheatsheet](https://guides.github.com/pdfs/markdown-cheatsheet-online.pdf) and [this](https://guides.github.com/features/mastering-markdown/) for reference.